-The domestic auto-component market is set to grow at 6% CAGR to US$ 16 billion by 2030, driven by an expanding vehicle parc and increasing vehicle age.
-The PV and CV segments could reach US$ 5 billion each, the 2W and 3W segment is expected to reach US$ 4 billion, the tractor segment could reach US$ 2 billion by 2030.
+The domestic auto-component market is set to grow at a CAGR of 6% to US$ 16 billion by 2030, supported by an expanding vehicle base and increasing vehicle age.
+Within this, the passenger vehicle (PV) and commercial vehicle (CV) segments are each projected to reach US$ 5 billion, the two-wheeler (2W) and three-wheeler (3W) segments are expected to reach US$ 4 billion, and the tractor segment is likely to reach US$ 2 billion by 2030.
+By 2026, the automotive aftermarket in India is projected to reach US$ 32 billion.

 The Freudenberg Group, has officially inaugurated two advanced manufacturing facilities in Morinda, Punjab covering a total built-up area of 40,700 sq.m.
-The new plants are equipped to serve both domestic and international markets with an Investment of US$ 45 million, reinforcing Freudenberg’s dedication to India’s “Make In India” initiative.
+The new plants are equipped to serve both domestic and international markets with an Investment of US$ 45 million, reinforcing Freudenberg’s dedication to India’s “Make in India” initiative.

 Carlyle Group is launching a US$ 400 million investment vehicle to acquire Indian auto-component companies, aiming to tap into the country’s growing automotive and electric vehicle markets.
 This aligns with its strategy to build a diversified portfolio in the mobility space.